Caldera de Taburiente National Park

 It is situated on the island of La Palma (Canary Islands).

-La Palma (Canary Islands)
+La Palma (Canarias)

 La Palma (Canary Islands):